jmalonso55/polihalita/README.md

 ### Leaf Sampling and Analysis

 On February 18, 2019, during the flowering stage, approximately 20 leaves with petioles from the fifth position from the apex were collected per plot.
-The samples were dried in an oven at 65°C for 72 hours, ground, and analyzed for N, P, K, Ca, Mg, S, B, Fe, Cu, Mn, and Zn levels, following the method of Malavolta et al. (1997).
+The samples were dried in an oven at 65°C for 72 hours, ground, and analyzed for N, P, K, Ca, Mg, S, B, Fe, Cu, Mn, and Zn levels.

 ### Harvest and Fiber Quality Analysis